Ground heat exchanger

 Can your system also be combined with passive cooling?

-Of course, there is the option of using the geothermal brine storage facility for passive cooling.
+Of course, there is the option of using the ground heat exchanger for passive cooling.

 How high are the savings compared to conventional systems?

-This is very different depending on the system and expansion level.
-Compared to conventional systems such as Additional investment costs that may result in district heating are quickly offset by the usually considerable savings in operating costs.
+It depends on the system and its configuration.
+Compared to conventional systems, such as district heating, higher investments cost are offset by the savings in operation costs.

 The additional effort is manageable.
-You need a heat pump with active cooling, the cooling lines must be insulated against diffusion, a cold buffer and room thermostats for heating and cooling.
+You need a heat pump with active cooling, pipes must be insulated against diffusion, a cold buffer and room thermostats for heating and cooling.

 Does the BES system also work with conventional underfloor heating?